RevenueHunt/docs/docs/how-to-guides/send-result-emails.md

     ```

 ---
-By folowing this guide, you'll learn how to set up result emails for your Shop Quiz.
+By folowing this guide, you'll learn how to set up result emails for your Shop Quiz: Product Recommendation Quiz.